Addiction in Family Systems

 • excluded family members

-Out of unconscious loyalty, later generations may repeat painful or destructive patterns as a way of remaining emotionally connected to those who came before them.
+Out of loyalty, descendants may repeat painful patterns as a way of remaining connected to those who came before them.

 • movement into life

-When connection with the father feels absent, distant, rejecting, unsafe, or emotionally unavailable, children may struggle with:
+When connection with the father feels absent, distant, rejecting, unsafe, or unavailable, children may struggle with:

 • emotional regulation